PhantomAppDevelopment/socialmedia-as3/google/README.md

 3. Type a name for your project and save it.

-4. On the left side you will see a button with 3 lines, click it and then select API Manager.
+4. On the left side you will see a button with 3 lines, click it and then select `API Manager`.

-5. Select Credentials and then click on the OAuth Consent Screen tab.
+5. Select `Credentials` and then click in the `OAuth Consent Screen` tab.
 Type a product name and save it.

 ![Correct Settings](./images/1.png)

-6. Go to the Credentials tab, press the Create Credentials drop down list and select OAuth client ID.
+6. Go to the `Credentials` tab, press the `Create Credentials` drop down list and select `OAuth client ID`.
 In Application Type select `Other`, type a name and save it.

-7. A window will appear with your Client Id and Client Secret, copy them down and click Ok.
+7. A window will appear with your Client ID and Client Secret, copy them down and click Ok.

-8. On the left side, click on Overview and a list of APIs will appear on the right.
+8. In the left side, click `Overview` and a list of APIs will appear in the right.
 Search the Google+ API and click it.

 9. Click the `Enable` button and wait until the API is enabled.